 The Girl With the Dragon Tattoo is brilliant.
 Fraught with tension throughout, there are moment that ratchet that tension up to the point where you will be moving to the edge of your seat in anticipation of the scene yet to come.
 Fincher makes wonderful use of hi cast, letting the throw it out there when that’s best, reining them in just enough where pullback works better.

-Ensure your bladder is empty before you sit down to watch 2 hours and 38 minutes of almost non-stop action, you won’t want to miss any of that action because you had to run out to the restroom.
-Other than that, just sit back, relax, enjoy this stimulation this perfect mix of action, tension, betrayal, and retribution brings to its audience.
+Ensure your bladder is empty before you sit down to watch 2 hours and 38 minutes of almost non-stop action.
+You won’t want to miss any of that action because you had to run out to the restroom.
+Other than that, just sit back, relax, enjoy the stimulation this perfect mix of action, tension, betrayal, and retribution brings to its audience.

 |The Girl with the Dragon Tattoo (2011)|